AshrazRashid/react-native-netlog-fab/README.md

 yarn add react-native-netlog-fab
 ```

+## Dependencies

+This package has the following dependencies:

+### Required Peer Dependencies

+- `react` >= 16.8.0
+- `react-native` >= 0.60.0
+- `react-native-network-logger` ^2.0.0

+### Required Dependencies

+- `react-native-gesture-handler` ^2.25.0

+Make sure to install these dependencies in your project.
+The peer dependencies are required for the package to work properly, while the required dependencies will be installed automatically when you install `react-native-netlog-fab`.

 For more details, see the Medium article: [Introducing react-native-netlog-fab: Effortless In-App Network Debugging for React Native](https://medium.com/@ashraz.developer/introducing-react-native-netlog-fab-effortless-in-app-network-debugging-for-react-native-862ee0d57395)

 ## Usage